 - Light a candle to remember Christ’s presence with you.

-- What is God’s invitation for you?
+- What is your invitation from God?

 - Share as you feel led in the reply box below.

 If you use these prayers in other groups, please give credit to author.
-Permission to use in not-for-profit settings. (c) 2021 The Rev. Dr. Lil Smith, DASD
+Permission to use in not-for-profit settings. (c) 2023 The Rev. Dr. Lil Smith, DASD

 Rev. Dr. Lil Smith is a trained spiritual director, supervisor, and co-founder of Retreat House Spirituality Center in Richardson, TX.
-Upon completion of her spiritual direction certification, Lil began Praying the Lectionary in 2011 as a spiritual practice for her morning prayer time.
+Upon completion of her spiritual direction training, Lil began Praying the Lectionary in 2011 as a spiritual practice for her morning prayer time.
 Instead of reading about someone else’s experience of God, it was important for her to create a prayer practice that would encourage felt sense experience of the Holy emerging from within.
 It dawned on her others might enjoy the practice, as well.
 So she began to share them on this site.